Student Leadership Principles

 PERSONAL CHARACTER

-A student’s commitment to Christ will be evidenced in his/her personal life, family relationships, and peers
+A student’s commitment to Christ will be evidenced in his/her personal life, family relationships, and their relationship with peers

-The spiritual disciplines must become an emphasis and everyone who aspire to be a leader - prayer, worship, reading, fasting, Giving, simplicity, apologetics, solitude, etc.
+The spiritual disciplines must become an emphasis in everyone who aspires to be a leader - prayer, worship, reading, fasting, giving, simplicity, apologetics, solitude, etc.

 EDUCATION and/or EXPERIENCE